hugojosefson/46elks-api-suggestion/README.md

 Reason: This makes it more predictable, in that if the property sounds like a boolean flag, it is represented as one too.

 Example in current API: http://www.46elks.com/docs#phone-numbers

+## Use all lower-case in resource names

+Instead of `/Numbers`, `/Calls` and `/SMS`, use `/numbers`, `/calls`, `/sms`.

+Reason: Not having to think about whether the resource has an initial upper-case character or is in all-caps, or something else, makes it more predictable.
+The most common way to write identifiers is in all lower-case.